Featured Species: Magnificent Migrant Monarchs & Butterfly Wildscaping

 - Wildscaping efforts can benefit Ruby-throated Hummingbirds.
 Their tiny hearts beat more than 600 times a minute.
 At the normal metabolic rate they could starve within a few hours without food.
 Luckily, they can enter a state of torpor to conserve energy.
 Ruby-throated Hummingbirds prefer red and orange tubular flowers for nectar such as Jewelweed and Bee-balm (note: Bee-balm is native to parts of Ontario, Quebec and the Maritimes).
 Their heart rate is even higher during their startling courtship.
 The male displays (starts at 1:30) by diving in a U-shape pattern from as high as 12-15m above the female, and doing side-to-side arcs and dips in front of a perched female.

 - Chimney Swifts, often described as “cigars with wings”, can also be seen performing courtship displays.
 ‘V-ing’, most pronounced after pair formation, involves two swifts flying together.
 The rear bird snaps its wings upwards to form a ‘V’, the leader joins, and the pair gracefully glides downward.
 As their name implies, Chimney Swifts nest in chimneys or the walls of abandoned buildings.
 Historically and currently where suitable habitat still exists, they nest(ed) in large hollow trees.
 Logging removed most natural sites, and Chimney Swifts adapted to ‘human’ chimneys.
 Contrary to common belief, Chimney Swifts do not nest in colonies.
 Unmated birds, however, commonly roost together in large flocks, and sometimes in a chimney with a single nested pair.
-Like many other aerial insectivores in North America, Chimney Swifts are experiencing strong population declines, and are listed by COSEWIC as threatened in Canada.
+Like many other aerial insectivores in North America, Chimney Swifts are experiencing strong population declines, and are listed by COSEWIC as threatened in Canada, Ontario (scroll down), Manitoba, New Brunswick, and Nova Scotia, and protected in Quebec.

 - Found only in parts of southern Ontario, look for them on sunny rock outcrops with deep cracks.